Basic Instinct: Renewed

 Stone has alleged multiple times that a scene in which her vulva was exposed as she crossed her legs was filmed without her knowledge.
 She said she was told that her lack of underwear would only be alluded to and not shown.
 She had been wearing white underwear until Verhoeven said it reflected light on the camera lens and asked her to remove it, assuring her that only a shadow would be visible.
 She said it was not until she saw the film in a screening room with a test audience that she became aware of the visible nudity, leading her to slap Verhoeven in the face and leave the screening.

 In her 2021 memoir, Stone again stated that she was misled by Verhoeven with regard to the circumstance of the filming of the scene, even though she ultimately did not seek an injunction against it.
 Verhoeven responded that it was "impossible" and "she knew exactly what we were doing."
 However, despite having a "radically different" memory about the particular scene, he praised Stone's performance and said they are on good terms.
 In a 1998 Inside the Actors Studio interview, Stone said that while she was initially angry, she realized Verhoeven's decision was the right one, saying, "And I thought about it for a few days and I knew in my heart, he was right.
 I hated that it existed, I hated it more that he stole it from me instead of allowing me to choose.
 But he was right."

-In a 1993 Entertainment Weekly interview, Jeanne Tripplehorn stated that the notorious "brutal, bruising sex" between her and Douglas's character was somewhat "lighter" when described to her by Verhoeven before shooting.
+In a 1993 Entertainment Weekly interview, Jeanne Tripplehorn stated that the notorious "brutal, bruising sex" between her and Douglas' character was somewhat "lighter" when described to her by Verhoeven before shooting.

-During the trial for Luka Magnotta for the murder of Jun Lin, the prosecution stated that Luka Magnotta stabbed Lin to death with a screwdriver painted silver in order to resemble the ice pick used by Stone's character, Catherine Tramell.
+During the trial for Luka Magnotta for the murder of Jun Lin, the prosecution stated that Magnotta stabbed Lin to death with a screwdriver painted silver in order to resemble the ice pick used by Stone's character, Catherine Tramell.
+Magnotta had also used the alias 'Kirk Trammel' [sic], after Stone's character, and during interrogation falsely claimed the existence of a criminal associate named 'Manny', after Catherine Trammell's unseen fiancé Manny Vasquez.